 Upon inhalation, Cr(III) could encounter several common fates (Schlesinger, 1988).
-Deposition in the head and conducting airways (trachea, bronchi, and terminal bronchioles) may involve sneezing, nose-blowing, or mucociliary clearance6 to the pharynx for swallowing and ultimate excretion via feces.
-This is primarily seen with water-insoluble Cr(III) particles with an aerodynamic diameter (d_a) > 5 μm.
-Alternatively, with water-soluble Cr(III), d_a > 5 μm, deposition could lead to dissolution and translocation to systemic circulation through the mucus.
+Deposition in the head and conducting airways (trachea, bronchi, and terminal bronchioles) may involve sneezing, nose-blowing, or mucociliary clearance to the pharynx for swallowing and ultimate excretion via feces.
+This is primarily seen with water-insoluble Cr(III) particles with an aerodynamic diameter (da) > 5 μm, the majority of which clear via mucociliary clearance to enter the GI tract.
+Alternatively, with water-soluble Cr(III), da > 5 μm, deposition could lead to dissolution and translocation to systemic circulation through the mucus.

 The Cr(III) aerosols that deposit in the gas exchange regions (respiratory bronchioles, alveoli) of the lungs can also undergo different fates.
 These include but are not limited to 1) uptake by macrophages, which a) exit the body via mucociliary and fecal pathways, or b) migrate to lymph nodes, lymphatic circulation, systemic (blood) circulation, and/or other extrapulmonary regions; 2) migration as in 1b without uptake by macrophages; or 3) accumulation in the lungs.
 Water-insoluble Cr(III) species could accumulate over time with continuous exposure and slow systemic absorption.
 While the Cr concentration in extrapulmonary tissues has been shown to decrease with age, the concentration in the lungs tends to increase with age (EPA, 1984; WHO, 2000).
 According to US EPA (1984), this increase is likely due to deposition and retention of insoluble Cr from inhaled environmental air and tobacco smoke.
-More soluble Cr(III) species that bind proteins in the lungs could also undergo greater retention and slower absorption (Schlesinger, 1988).
+More soluble Cr(III) species are rapidly absorbed into the blood and translocated to other organs.
+However, water-soluble Cr(III) species that bind proteins in the lungs could also undergo greater retention and slower absorption (Schlesinger, 1988).